 Networking at our events will lead to deeper discussions about faculty/postdoc/student consulting opportunities if that fits your constraints at the moment.
 Talk to us about how to take advantage of these opportunities.

-The Regional Materials & Manufacturing Network (RM2N) Fall symposium will be held on Sun-Mon, October 15-16, 2017, at UW Platteville.
+The Regional Materials & Manufacturing Network (RM2N) 2020 Symposium will be held on January 21, 2020 at UW–Parkside.
 In addition to networking and student interaction, there will be discussions on how industry can tap into senior capstone and other student project opportunities.
-There will be a number of capstone coordinators from UW Madison, Platteville, and other schools there to answer questions.
-Also, Matt Keener from Greenheck Fan Corp., will talk about Greenheck’s approach to innovation using student projects.
-Registration and more information can be found here.
+Questions?
+Contact conference organizer William Parker at email@example.com.

 Other Campus Facilities